Monroe County |

 "most all of the abuses, perversions, corruptions, and various instances of cruelty, inhumanity, and meanness are best identified for what they are and denounced for being as bad as they are only by holding fast to the category of objective moral truth, without which we lose the resource to renounce them robustly."
 (God and Cosmos: Moral Truth and Human Meaning, pp. 1-2.
 Oxford University Press.)

-Morality simply makes better sense, constitutes a better fit, in a theistic world than an atheistic world.
+Objective moral truth makes more sense, constitutes a better fit, in a theistic world than in an atheistic world.
+And, as we see by the current protests, most believe in objective morality, whether they know it or not.

 If you are a Jesus-follower, and wish to study this in depth, here are some resources I find valuable.